SolaWing/xcode-build-server/Readme.md

 # Xcode-Build-Server

-a [build server protocol](https://build-server-protocol.github.io/docs/specification.html) implement for provide xcode compile infomation to [sourcekit-lsp](https://github.com/apple/sourcekit-lsp)
+apple's [sourcekit-lsp](https://github.com/apple/sourcekit-lsp) doesn't support xcode project. but I found it provide a [build server protocol](https://build-server-protocol.github.io/docs/specification.html) to integrate with other build system. this is why I created this repo.

+This repo aims to integrate xcode with sourcekit-lsp, so I can develop iOS with my favorate editor.

 # Install
 clone this repo, and just `ln -s ABSPATH/TO/xcode-build-server /usr/local/bin`